-TEST: Blood Culture (limited to Medical Examiner and special requests only) Synonym: N/A Laboratory/Phone: Microbiology 443-681-3952 Turnaround Time: Seven (7) days [from specimen receipt in the Laboratory] Specimen Required: Blood collected in B-D blood culture bottle Specimen Identification: Specimen should be labeled with patient's last and first name, patient's address, DOB, specimen type/source, and the date and time of collection.
+TEST: Blood Culture (limited to Medical Examiner and special requests only) Synonym: N/A Laboratory/Phone: Microbiology 443-681-3952 Turnaround Time: Seven (7) days [from specimen receipt in the Laboratory] Specimen Required: Blood collected in B-D blood culture bottle Specimen Identification: Specimen should be labeled with patient's last and first name, patient's address, DOB, • specimen type/source, and the date and time of collection.
 The specimen/sample must be properly labeled and match the test requisition or electronic test order.
 Specimen Volume (Optimum): 10 ml of right-heart blood Specimen Volume (Minimum): N/A Collect: Best collected before body is handled too much or opened.
 Decontaminate skin or seal surface of heart or other organ before inserting needle.
 Form: DHMH Form #4676 Infectious Agents: Culture/Detection (Order Forms: 443-681-3777) Indicate specimen type using the "Specimen Code" on form.
 Packaging and Shipping: Specimens must be packaged in a triple packaging system to ensure that under normal conditions of transport they cannot break, be punctured or leak their contents (Refer to pages 9 & 10 for triple packing guidance).
 Refer to current Federal regulations for specific shipping requirements.
-Transport Conditions: Room temperature Specimen Rejection Criteria: The following rejection criteria are designed to prevent the reporting of inaccurate results and to avoid misleading information that might lead to misdiagnosis and inappropriate therapy.
+Transport Conditions: Room temperature Specimen Rejection Criteria: The following rejection criteria are designed to prevent the reporting of inaccurate , results and to avoid misleading information that might lead to misdiagnosis and inappropriate therapy.
 A request for a new specimen will provide appropriate materials and clinically relevant information to support good patient care.
-Unlabeled or improperly labeled specimen Non-sterile or leaking container Non-sterile or leaking container Inappropriate specimen transport conditions Illegible, or no submitter information on the request form Mismatched form and specimen Broken specimen/sample container The wrong specimen for test request Inappropriate outfit for requested test Illegible or no patient information on the specimen Expired transport media Availability: Monday through Friday Results and Interpretation: If $\leq$ 3 organisms then Genus/species.
+Unlabeled or improperly labeled specimen Non-sterile or leaking container Inappropriate specimen transport conditions Illegible, or no submitter information on the request form Mismatched form and specimen Broken specimen/sample container The wrong specimen for test request Inappropriate outfit for requested test Illegible or no patient information on the specimen Expired transport media Availability: Monday through Friday Results and Interpretation: If ≤ 3 organisms then Genus/species.
 If $\geq$ 3 organisms - no identification (hold organism for 10 days).
 Reference Range: No growth after seven (7) days incubation.
 Additional Information: N/A Purpose of Test: Assist Medical Examiner to establish the cause of death.
-Method: Culture, biochemical, and MALDI-TOF.
-Interfering Substances: Antibiotic therapy Testing Site: DHMH Laboratories Administration, Central Laboratory 1770 Ashland Avenue, Baltimore, Maryland 21205 Comment: N/A
+Culture, biochemical, and MALDI-TOF.
+Interfering Substances: Antibiotic therapy Testing Site: MD Department of Health Laboratories Administration, Central Laboratory 0 1770 Ashland Avenue, Baltimore, Maryland 21205 Comment: N/A

 TEST: Bordetella Pertussis Culture Synonym: Pertussis, Whooping cough; B. pertussis culture, PCR Laboratory/Phone: Microbiology: 443-681-3952 Turnaround Time: 7-10 days [from receipt in the Laboratory], preliminary as soon as positive is detected.
 Specimen Required: Nasopharyngeal aspirates or nasopharyngeal swabs are both acceptable.
 Throat swabs are less suitable since B. pertussis exhibits tropism for ciliated respiratory epithelium, which is not found in the pharynx.
 However, throat swabs may be suitable for PCR diagnosis.
-Dacron TM swabs are to be used for both culture and PCR.
+DacronTM swabs are to be used for both culture and PCR.
 Cotton-tipped swabs are to be avoided since they contain fatty acids that are toxic and may inhibit the growth of B. pertussis .
-Specimen Identification: Specimen should be labeled with patient's last and first name, patient's address, DOB, specimen type/source, and the date and time of collection.
-The specimen/sample must be properly labeled and match the test requisition or electronic test order.
 Continued Next Page>